A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Key Techniques in Federated Analytics

 However, sampling can improve the efficiency of the system attributed to the reduction in the amount of data processed while facing the concern of accuracy loss.
-In \cite{bater2020saqe}, authors proposed a private data federation system SAQE (Secure Approximate Query Evaluator) and denoted that sometimes sampling improves not only the efficiency but also the accuracy, \ie utilizing fewer data in the computation actually leads to improvement in accuracy.
-Given invariant privacy budgets, the sampling error decreases as the sampling rate grows up, which means it requires more noise injection to maintain DP.
-Next, the total error summed by sampling error and error from noise is a convex function of sampling rate for some tasks, meaning that sampling with the proper rate contributes to increasing accuracy.
-This utilization of sampling to increase accuracy quantitatively of aggregation result by amplification of privacy budget is uniquely used in the FA task.
+In \cite{bater2020saqe}, authors proposed a private data federation system Secure Approximate Query Evaluator (SAQE) and denoted that sometimes sampling improves not only the efficiency but also the accuracy, \ie utilizing fewer data in the computation leads to improvement in accuracy.
+Given invariant privacy budgets, the sampling error decreases as the sampling rate grows, which means it requires more noise injection to maintain DP.
+Next, the total error summed by sampling error and error from noise is a convex function of the sampling rate for some tasks, meaning that sampling with the proper rate contributes to increasing accuracy.
+This utilization of sampling to increase the accuracy quantitatively of aggregation results by amplification of the privacy budget is uniquely used in the FA task. \blue{Utilization of the sampling technique in FA is highly associated with our taxonomy of \textit{data owner type}, where its utilization is different for cross-silo FA and cross-device FA.
+In cross-silo FA, sampling is conducted within the data points held by clients and obtains benefits of privacy amplification and reduction of overheads caused by cryptography.
+However, it requires the clients (silos) to be trusted to perform sampling correctly on their data.
+Meanwhile, sampling in cross-device FA is conducted as the server randomly samples the clients for participating in FA.
+Such sampling is the vanilla setting in most of the cross-device federated computation systems.
+However, it requires the central server to be trusted to some extent.
+It is challenging to maintain the secrecy of sampling in cross-device FA, \ie nobody knows anybody is sampled, which is an important prerequisite of privacy amplification.}

+\blue{\textit{\textbf{Lessons learned.} Sampling techniques in FA are powerful tools for enhancing privacy, improving efficiency, and even increasing accuracy under certain conditions.
+By reducing the amount of data processed, sampling amplifies privacy budgets, allowing less perturbation and improved accuracy in DP mechanisms.
+However, the trade-off is a potential increase in variance due to fewer data points, highlighting the importance of balancing sampling rates to optimize accuracy and efficiency.
+Additionally, maintaining the secrecy of sampling in a one-data-per-person scenario—where no one knows who has been sampled—can be costly, making it less feasible for applications with strict privacy requirements.}}

+\blue{In the previous sections, we have summarized many key factors of existing FA works and potential FA designs, including its general definition, taxonomy, challenges, and enabling techniques.
+In the following five sections, we introduce existing solutions on FA in detail.
+For reading convenience, we classify FA solutions based on their host data analytics tasks as mentioned in Section \ref{subsubsec_task}.
+Some sections will be further divided into subsections if the class of data analytics tasks can be further classified.
+Within each section/subsection, the existing FA solutions on a particular class of data analytics tasks will be introduced ordered by their privatization methodology.}

-\section{Statistical metrics}
+\section{Statistical Metrics}